jacektl/ocrgtannotator/README.md

 cd webapp && ng build && cd ..
 cd server && python manage.py collectstatic --noinput
 ```

+As windows user, do not forget to copy the webapp to `server/webapp/static` before calling `collectstatic`.

 ## File deployment
 Add your files in a arbitrary directory structure under `server/storage`.